Keyboard shortcuts

 clog.SetPercentReverseGradient(true)

-// Per-field: just this Percent field, regardless of logger setting
+// Per-field: just this Percent field, regardless of the global setting

 clog.Info().